softbobo/uni/19-datenstrukturen/pvl_3/README.md

 2. l/r val of data entry match __l val__ of circle - redirect next pointer of data entry to circle entry, rotate if l val of data entry matches

-when do i know circle is finished????
+when do i know circle is finished???? answer: _when both ends match to the stone in question_

 pitfalls i can think of:
+- traverse data list always from the beginning when starting to make a circle
+- heads of ringlists need two pointers - one pointing to the first list entry and one pointing to the next entry of its own list

 ## 3. Print the Ring Lists